turion/rhine-koans/presentation/presentation.md

 ## What is Functional Reactive Programming?

-* Ivan Perez: FRP is about time.
+* Ivan Perez/Conal Elliot: FRP is about time.
 * Use awareness of time in the program.
 * _When_ do computations & effects happen?